PRODUCTS FOR PCO INSTALLERS

 NETTING HARDWARE

-The perimeter cable frames the entire area to be sectioned off by the netting.
-Ferrules secure the cables where they attach to the corner attachments.
-Slide the ferrules onto the cable before you form your connecting loop and secure it to the cable with the ratchet tool.
-Be sure there are at least two ferrules per loop to ensure strength and durability of the perimeter cable.
+The mounting cable frames the entire area to be sectioned off by netting.
+Ferrules secure the cable where it attaches to the corner attachments.
+Slide the ferrules onto the cable before forming your connecting loop and secure it with the ratchet tool.
+Use at least two ferrules per loop to ensure the strength and durability of the perimeter cable.

-Turnbuckles also must be well anchored as they are subject to a great deal of tension between the cable and the corner attachments – be sure your components are well secured.
+Turnbuckles must be well-anchored as they are subject to a great deal of tension between the cable and the corner attachments.
+Ensure your components are well secured.
 When installing, make sure the turnbuckles are all the way open.
 Pull the cable as tight as possible through the turnbuckle.
-Before tightening, be sure all slack in the cable is removed, taking up as much tension as possible and fasten with a screwdriver, etc. Be sure not to pull out any fasteners or eyehooks when tightening.
+Before tightening, remove all slack in the cable, take up as much tension as possible, and fasten with a screwdriver.
+Caution: Do not overtighten turnbuckles, which may result in fasteners or eyehooks pulling out.
+Use four ferrules for every length of cable.